History of Durham Deaf Services and Community Contributions

-Yvonne Hill became the Executive Director of Durham Deaf Services in 2000 and remained as ED until March 2018.
-Before that, she had been working as Executive Assistant as DDS.
+Yvonne Brown became the Executive Director of Durham Deaf Services in 2000 and remained as ED until June 2018.
+Before that, she had been working as an Executive Assistant at DDS.

 Durham Deaf Services underwent major renovations in 2001 – 2002 thanks to a grant from the Ontario Trillium Foundation.
 The computer lab was expanded and a new office was built for the Literacy Program Coordinator.
 As well, the kitchen was moved to be adjacent to the social room and the library/photocopy room was moved closer to the reception area.
 The reception area also got a sprucing up, as a new counter was installed.
 Even the outside got some attention; a new garden was planted and a pathway was put in.

-With the resignation of Yvonne Brown (Hill) as Executive Director in June 2018, Maggie Doherty-Gilbert was hired as our new Executive Director in July 2019.
-Prior to coming to DDS Maggie was the Regional Director with the Canadian Hearing Society for 22 years.
+With the resignation of Yvonne Brown as Executive Director in June 2018, Maggie Doherty-Gilbert was hired as our new Executive Director in July 2018.
+Prior to coming to DDS, Maggie was the Regional Director with the Canadian Hearing Society for 22 years.

 After 38 years of DDS being located at 750 King Street, the building was sold in December 2018 with a closing date of June 2019.
 From July 2019 until January 2020, DDS leased back space from the new owners and now DDS is planning on moving to a new location in February 2020.